 Their listings are updated every day with new jobs and Flexjobs team make sure that their new members only see fresh and scam-free job ads.

-Upwork is one of the popular freelance websites, with over more than 1.5 million clients.
-It offers a range of jobs from hourly to fixed projects, short-long term projects, and even entry-level to expert-level tasks.
+Upwork is one of the largest freelance websites, with over more than 1.5 million clients.
+It offers a competitive range of jobs from hourly to fixed projects, short-long term projects, and even entry-level to expert-level tasks.
 Whatever is your expertise, showcase it on Upwork.
 There’s always something for you.
 The portal charges 20% charges for every gig.
 Due to thousands of jobs every day, there’s a chance for you.
 But, you’ve to make your profile authentic and credible.

 With that, I have also seen a drastic improvement in Upwork’s website, more opportunities for businesses to hire freelancers and chances for top-rated freelancers.
 But, that also means it’s no longer absolutely free for lifetime jobs.
 They also have their membership plans for freelancers and agencies.